Crunch Fitness has over 300 locations in the US, Canada, and Australia. It’s known for providing a high-quality gym experience at a low price point.

-Crunch Fitness offers corporate memberships.
-If your employer signs up for them, you can join Crunch for as little as $10/month.
+The number of discounts Crunch Fitness offers is limited.
+Most locations only offer corporate discounts.
+If your employer signs up for the corporate program, you can save on membership fees and join Crunch for as little as $10/month.

 Crunch Fitness also has a large functional training area with kettlebells, punching bags, rigs, medicine balls, battle ropes, TRX bands, tires, Concept 2 rowers, agility ladders, Bosu balls, and hex dumbbells.